 Carryover will automatically roll over into the new fiscal year and must be used by August 31 of the new fiscal year, or the time will be forfeited.
 Borrowing annual time from future fiscal years is not permitted.

-Please see the "Leaving the University" section of this guide for information on the payout of carryover days upon leaving the university.
+Please see the "Leaving the University" section of this guide for information on the payout of carryover days when an employee separates from the university.